 Preparing for Your First Session

-1. Reflect on the change you want to see.
+Reflect on the change you want to see.

-If you’ve been in therapy before, think about what worked and what didn’t, and share that with your therapist.
-If you’re unsure what to focus on, that’s okay—your therapist will help you figure it out.
+Most people seek therapy because they want change — whether that's reducing stress, improving relationships, healing from past experiences, or gaining clarity about life's direction.
+If you've been in therapy before, think about what worked and what didn't, and share that with your provider.
+If you're unsure what to focus on, that's okay — your provider will help you figure it out.

-2. Create a list of any questions.
+Create a list of any questions.

 It's normal to have questions about therapy or your provider's approach.
 Consider asking:

-• How do you typically structure sessions?
+- How do you typically structure sessions?

-• What therapeutic methods do you use?
+- What therapeutic methods do you use?

-• How will we measure progress?
+- How will we measure progress?

-3. Complete the mental health assessment.
+Complete your mental health assessment.

-4. Set up your space.
+Set up your space.

 To ensure a smooth virtual session:

-• Log in 5–10 minutes early at care.tavahealth.com/live-session to check your internet connection.
+- Log in 5–10 minutes early at care.tavahealth.com/live-session to check your internet connection

-• If using Wi-Fi, sit close to your router or use an Ethernet cable for stability.
+- If using Wi-Fi, sit close to your router or use an Ethernet cable for stability

-• If on a phone, fully charge your battery to avoid interruptions.
+- If on a phone, fully charge your battery to avoid interruptions

-• Position yourself with good lighting (light in front of you, not behind).
+- Position yourself with good lighting (light in front of you, not behind)

-• Keep a pen and paper nearby to take notes for reflection after your session.
+- Keep a pen and paper nearby to take notes for reflection after your session

-5. Keep expectations flexible.
+Keep expectations flexible.

-Therapy doesn’t always look the way you expect.
-The first session often focuses on information gathering, where your therapist asks about your history, current challenges, and goals.
+Therapy doesn't always look the way you expect.
+The first session often focuses on information gathering, where your provider asks about your history, current challenges, and goals.
 While you may be eager to dive into deep topics right away, this initial session helps lay the foundation for meaningful progress.

 Continuing Your Therapy Journey

-6. Stay consistent.
+Stay consistent.

-Therapy is most effective with regular sessions—whether weekly, biweekly, or monthly.
+Therapy is most effective with regular sessions — whether weekly, biweekly, or monthly.
 Consider scheduling sessions in advance and setting calendar reminders to keep therapy a priority.
+If you need to reschedule, do so at least 24 hours in advance to avoid late cancellation fees.

-7. Communicate openly.
+Communicate openly.

-This also applies to your relationship with your therapist.
-Research shows that the therapist-client relationship is the biggest predictor of success in therapy.
-If you have concerns about your therapist’s approach, bring it up with them—it can strengthen your working relationship.
+Therapy is a judgment-free space where honesty is key.
+The more open you are, the more helpful your provider can be.
+Research shows that the provider-client relationship is the biggest predictor of success in therapy.
+If you have concerns about your provider's approach, bring it up with them — it can strengthen your working relationship.

 We are here to support you on your journey to becoming your best self.
 Reach out to us at client-support@tavahealth.com, or via chat at care.tavahealth.com anytime.